-When you are looking to buy or refinance a home, it is important to know your credit score.
-Your credit score helps lenders understand how you manage your finances and influences the interest rate they may be able to offer you.
-Lenders may offer people with higher credit scores lower interest rates.
-By contrast, people with lower credit scores may need to pay a higher interest rate to get a mortgage.
+When you are looking to buy or refinance a home with an FHA loan, it is important to know your credit score.
+Your credit score helps lenders like Freedom Mortgage understand how you manage your finances and it affects the interest rate we may be able to offer you.

 FHA credit score requirements and down payments

 Another advantage of FHA loans is their low down payment requirements.
 If your credit score is 600 or higher, you can often make a down payment as low as 3.5% when you get an FHA loan with Freedom Mortgage.
 Other FHA loan requirements include:

 - Debt-to-income ratio.
 Lenders frequently want your debt-to-income ratio to be less than 43%.
 This means that your total debt should not exceed 43% of your monthly income.

 - Proof of income.
 While there are no minimum income requirements, you will need to document you have income sufficient to pay your monthly mortgage bills